5 Types of Evidence that Are Important to Save After a Motor Vehicle Accident

 Accident victims should organize and secure all evidence until a personal injury lawyer has the opportunity to assess the information.
 A lawyer who is hired early enough in the process can handle some of the evidence collection and categorization.

 Were you recently injured in a motor vehicle accident in Ontario?
 Insurance laws offer limited time in which to report your accident and file a claim.
-Contact the Preszler Law Firm to schedule a free case evaluation.
+Contact the Preszler Injury Lawyers to schedule a free case evaluation.
 Call 1-800-JUSTICE® or complete our online evaluation form.